BOTANICAL INTERESTS MAKES SEED GARDENING EASY!

 When is the correct time to sow seed in my garden?

-If you don't already know your average last frost date, contact your local independent garden center or local county Cooperative Extension Service Office.
+If you don't already know your average last frost date, contact your local independent garden center or local county Cooperative Extension Service.
 There are also websites that provide maps and charts with frost dates specific to your state, city, or zip code.
-Use that date as a guideline to sow seed at the correct time for your location.
-It’s also helpful to know your average first frost date in the fall so you can determine the number of days in your growing season as well as plan your summer and fall sowings.
+It's also helpful to know your average first frost date at the end of the season so you can determine the number of days in your growing season as well as plan your summer and fall sowings.

 Should I start my seeds indoors or outdoors?

-Some seed varieties can be started either indoors or in the garden.
+Some seed varieties can be started with success either indoors or in the garden.
 We help guide you with our recommendation on each packet.

 Starting Your Garden Outdoors

 On the inside of every packet you will find the best growing conditions for the variety.
 We provide information about special care, organic gardening methods, and tips to improve your garden throughout the seasons.
-Also read our outdoor sowing guides to help determine when to sow which varieties: Spring: Edibles, Spring: Ornamentals, Late Summer and Fall.
+Also read our outdoor sowing guide to help determine when to sow which varieties: Outdoor Sowing Guide- Flowers, Ornamentals, Vegetables and Herbs.

-Soil: Your soil may be very different from soil that’s in a neighboring yard.
+Your soil may be very different from soil that's in a neighboring yard.
 A soil test can help you determine what type of soil you have and provide suggestions for improving it.
-You will want to use a soil thermometer to determine the temperature of the soil right before sowing, as optimal seed germination temperatures vary by variety.
-Soil test kits and soil thermometers can be found at your local garden center, or you can contact your local county Cooperative Extension Service Office for information about soil testing.
+You will want to use a soil thermometer to determine the temperature of the soil before sowing, as optimal seed germination temperatures vary by variety.
+Contact your local university or Cooperative Extension Service. for information about soil testing, to see if your soil need improvement to grow healthy, productive plants.

-Water: After sowing seed, soil should be kept moist, but not soggy, making sure the top layer of soil where the seed is growing stays moist.
-Depending on your garden’s climate, you may need to water more than once a day to keep the seed and soil moist.
+After sowing seed, soil should be kept moist, but not soggy, making sure the top layer of soil where the seed is growing stays moist.
+Dip a finger in the soil below the seed depth to check for moisture.
+Depending on your garden's climate, you may need to water more than once a day to keep the seed and soil moist.
 Too little moisture can prevent the seed from germinating, while too much water can contribute to seed rot.

-Light: Sunlight is essential for plant growth.
-Most flowers and vegetables need at least eight hours of direct sun during the day.
-An uninterrupted period of light is best, but sun exposure can be split into morning and afternoon sun.
-Some plants will grow in light shade or partial shade—a few hours of direct sun each day and filtered sunlight through trees or structures the rest of the day.
-A few types of plants will be happy in complete shade or filtered or indirect sun.
+Sunlight is essential for plant growth.
+Most flowers and vegetables need "full sun", which means at least 6 hours of direct sun during the day.
+"Part shade" plants do best in 4 to 6 hours of unfiltered sun each day.
+A few types of plants will be happy in "shade", which is less than 4 hours of sun or day-long filtered sun.

-Use our garden journal templates and lists to help you keep track of which seeds you started and when.
-By following these guidelines and keeping a journal, all that’s left to do is watch your seeds grow into viable and healthy plants!
+By following these guidelines and keeping a journal, all that's left to do is watch your seeds grow into beautiful, healthy plants!